HaktanM/GazLIO/ReadMe.md

 You can watch the [full video](https://youtu.be/AwSmk49Mt2I)

-# Building the Docker Images
+# Building the Docker Image

 First, build the docker file.
 This will dowload and install all the necessary libraries and tools to a docker image including Gazebo simulator and Fast LIO.
 ```bash